Marketing is Not Selling: Seeking an Alignment Between the Two

 Need for Partnership between Organizational Functions

-In a business environment, the role of marketing is bigger than everything.
+In a business environment, the role of marketing is bigger than everything else.
 It has always been big but has grown bigger in the 21st century.
-Now, it is not a one way communication because you do not just communicate with your customers but also let them communicate with you.
+Now, it is not one way communication because you do not just communicate with your customers but also let them communicate with you.
 It is also about engaging your customers better and creating a better reputation.
 However, for marketing and marketing communications to be effective, the marketing function must learn to collaborate with the other functions.
 The more it collaborates with the other functions, the better it will be for the organization’s health.
 It is even true in the case of marketing and sales.
-If these two functions can maintain a proper level of collaboration then it will be better for the sales and revenue of the organization.
+If these two functions can maintain a proper level of collaboration, then it will improve sales and revenues.
 This can be achieved by maintaining disciplined communication between the two.
-Marketers must learn to engage all the functions with their ideas or they will only be considered over complaining and over consuming teams.
+Marketers must learn to engage all the functions with their ideas or they will only be considered over-complaining and over-consuming teams.
 Marketing will not be effective unless it gets support from all the other functions.
-The better the level of synchronization between these functions, the better will be the results from its efforts.
+The better the level of synchronization between these functions, the better will be the results from their efforts.
 As soon as the battle between marketing and sales ends, the efforts start having effect and start generating results.
 If these two functions can sit together, it will boost your top line and your bottom line.
-Aligning your functions gives you a chance to create better opportunities for managing your reputation too.
+Aligning the two functions inside your organization gives you a chance to create better opportunities for managing your reputation too.

 Kotler, P., Armstrong, G., & Cunningham, M. H. (2005).
 Principles of marketing.
 Toronto: Pearson Prentice Hall.

 Calvin R., Sales Management, (2004), McGraw Hill Professional,

 Pratap A., (2016), Marketing Versus selling – The Big Versus Small - Cheshnotes

 Selling Versus Marketing